 If an investor holds Notes which are not denominated in the investor's home currency, they will be exposed to movements in exchange rates adversely affecting the value of their holding.
-In addition, the imposition of exchange controls in relation to any Notes could result in an investor not receiving payments on those Notes
+In addition, the imposition of exchange controls in relation to any Notes could result in an investor not receiving payments on those Notes currency unit (the Investor's Currency) other than the Specified Currency.

-The Issuer will pay principal and interest on the Notes in the Specified Currency.
-This presents risks relating to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit (the "Investor's Currency") other than the Specified Currency.
 These include the risk that exchange rates may significantly change (including changes due to devaluation of the Specified Currency or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency may impose or modify exchange controls.
 An appreciation in the value of the Investor's Currency relative to the Specified Currency would decrease (a) the Investor's Currency-equivalent yield on the Notes, (b) the Investor's Currency equivalent value of the principal payable on the Notes and (c) the Investor's Currency -equivalent market value of the Notes.